-Déjà vu begins with a possibly annoying clarinet lick.
-It leads the ensemble through a meandering maze of different sections, all in triple time, with varying degrees of waltziness, before ending, unsatisfyingly, with a memory of the opening material.
+Déjà vu begins with a swinging and possibly annoying clarinet lick.
+It leads the ensemble through a meandering maze of sections, all in triple time, with varying degrees of waltziness, before ending, unsatisfyingly, with a memory of the opening material.
 The second movement is all undulating string chorales, with a climactic but disappointingly short appearance of the bass clarinet.
-The third movement is a quasi-repetition of the first (hence the work’s title), but with some bits extended, truncated, transposed, etc. I had very high hopes for this piece.
-I intended for it to be a Serious Clarinet Quintet, right up there with Mozart and Brahms.
-It didn’t quite turn out that way, but I hope it’s still reasonably enjoyable and engaging, on its own humbler terms.
+The third movement is a quasi-repetition of the first (hence the work’s title), but with some bits extended, truncated, transposed, etc. When I set out to write this piece, I had high hopes that it would be an epic Serious Clarinet Quintet, a worthy successor to Mozart and Brahms.
+It didn’t quite turn out that way, but I hope it’s still enjoyable and engaging, on its own humbler terms.